Intellectual property assets can include software or database rights, algorithms, formulas, designs and ideas – these

 When dealing with intellectual property it is often necessary to deal with assignment of rights to the owner as well as the obligations of confidentiality.

-Trade secrets are asses that often underpin a business yet create hidden vulnerabilities.
-There is often no protection against leaking the trade secrets unless ownership of the asset has been protected.
+Trade secrets are assets that often underpin a business yet create hidden vulnerabilities.
+There is often no protection against leaking trade secrets unless ownership of the asset has been protected.
 Often not a big job but always an important job.

 Solicitors to protect your trade secrets

 Information and know how is increasingly valuable in today’s world.
 Hence, the need to protect the asset in your trade secrets is a commercial necessity.

 A common, but not the only, way of clearly demonstrating that information, data or IP is intended to be a trade secret is by recording this in contracts, There are a wide range of situations where trade secrets along with confidential information can be protected by agreement.
 We have set out some of the most commonly arising situations where we find our clients do not always realise the risk.

 Aspects of your know-how, pricing and other business secrets will have to be divulged to prospective buyers.
 How do you know the buyer is not fishing and will misuse your information for its own purposes and not complete on the business sale?

 Without a confidentiality agreement covering trade secrets a seller is entirely at risk with no legal framework to rely upon.